lemingshen/FedConv/README.md

 ```

 ### 2. PyTorch Package Modification
-Replace the following Python files from your local Python environment with the files provided in the `Replace` folder:
+Replace the following Python files from your local Python environment with the files provided in the `Replace` folder. <font color='blue'>Note that although we modify the PyTorch packages, you can still normally use it just like before.</font>

 ```
 /usr/local/lib/python3.10/dist-packages/torch/nn/modules/module.py